cjohannsen81/compliance-demo/README.md

 # compliance-demo

-Version 0.6
+Version 0.7

 # Description

 This Vagrantfile creates a Chef Compliance demo environment using Vagrant.
 It deploys chef-compliance and configures the server and the nodes.
+The cookbook always grabs the latest version of Chef Compliance.

 # Usage
 Just clone the repository and start is using "vagrant up".